judka-uriel/uriel-book/uriel_en.md

 (Beresheet [24:7](https://www.sefaria.org/Genesis.24.7))

-The angels, by the will of G‑d, so skillfully regulated human actions that at the very moment when Eliezer arrived at the well, Rivka approached that exact same place.
+The angels, by the will of G‑d, so skillfully regulated human actions that at the very moment when Eliezer arrived at the well, Rivkah approached that exact same place.
 This was also aided by Eliezer's prayer requesting that G‑d provide a favorable opportunity (Beresheet [24:12](https://www.sefaria.org/Genesis.24.12)).
 After this request, G‑d gave instruction to the angels to influence the actions